-How to: Surrogate motherhood
+How to - Surrogate motherhood in New Zealand

 A surrogate mother is a woman who agrees with another person or couple to bear a child and then give the child to the other person or couple.
 A fee may or may not be involved.

 In New Zealand, there is no legislation covering surrogacy.
-There are, however, several provisions of the ADOPTION ACT 1955 that may be relevant to surrogacy arrangements.
+There are, however, several provisions of the NZ ADOPTION ACT 1955 that may be relevant to surrogacy arrangements.

 The rule against adoption for money